mrheinen/lophiid/SETUP.md

 need edit the backend [config](./config/backend-config.yaml) and enable the triage process.

-In the config set AI -> Triage -> enable to 1.
-Also make sure you have set an API endpoint and API key in the AI section.
+In the config set AI -> Triage -> Describer -> enable to 1.
+Also make sure you have set an LLM config in that section.

 Now you need to run the triage process: